neondatabase/website/content/guides/payload.md

 - `<user>` is the database user.
 - `<password>` is the database user’s password.
-- `<endpoint_hostname>.neon.tech` is the host with neon.tech as the [TLD](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
+- `<endpoint_hostname>.neon.tech` is the host with `neon.tech` as the [top-level domain (TLD)](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
 - `<port>` is the Neon port number.
 The default port number is 5432.
-- `<dbname>` is the name of the database. **neondb** is the default database created with each Neon project.
+- `<dbname>` is the name of the database. **neondb** is the default database created with each Neon project if you do not define your own.
-- `?sslmode=require` an optional query parameter that enforces the [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode while connecting to the Postgres instance for better security.
+- `?sslmode=require` is an optional query parameter that enforces [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode for better security when connecting to the Postgres instance.

-Save this connecting string somewhere safe to be used as the `POSTGRES_URL` further in the guide.
-Proceed further in this guide to create a Payload CMS application.
+Save the connecting string somewhere safe.
+You will use it later to configure the `POSTGRES_URL` variable.

 ## Create a new Payload CMS application with Next.js

-Let's begin with creating a Payload CMS backend to serve all the content for your ecommerce store in Next.js.
+Let's begin with creating a Payload CMS backend to serve all the content for your e-commerce store in Next.js.
 Open your terminal and run the following command:

 ```bash
 npx create-payload-app@latest payload-neon-ecommerce-store